bamibestelt/DevieLLMChat/README.md

 This integration consists of 4 layers:
 1. Processors: gathers data from outside source such as blogs, links, google drive, api endpoints etc. (may need to move langchain document transformation here in the processors instead of in the LLM layer).
 2. LLM: receive data from processors, turn them into documents, persist them into vector database and allows them to be queried with prompts.
-3. API service: manages communication with the front-end and translate them into commands and requests to LLM layer.
 4. Frontend: UI interface in which user interacts with the system through prompts, commands and data.

 Links for references: